Izumi Suzuki: Life

 Suzuki was born in Itō, Shizuoka in 1949.
 Her father Eiji Suzuki was a reporter for the Yomiuri Shimbun.
 After graduating from Shizuoka Prefectural Itō High School in 1968, she worked briefly as a keypunch operator at Itō City Hall.
 In 1969 she was selected as a runner-up for the New Writers' Award administered by the monthly literary magazine Shōsetsu Gendai and moved to Tokyo, where she found work as a hostess, nude model, and actress.

 In 1973, Suzuki married avant-garde saxophonist Kaoru Abe, by whom she had a daughter, Azusa, in April 1976.
 Azusa did not come to live with Suzuki until the early 80s, however; in the interim she was raised by Suzuki's family in Shizuoka.
-In 1977 Suzuki divorced Abe (though they continued to live together); he died a year later from an accidental overdose of Bromisoval.
+In 1977 Suzuki divorced Abe (though they continued to live together); he died a year later from an overdose of Bromisoval.
 For a time she managed to support herself by publishing stories in sci-fi magazines, but eventually her health deteriorated, and she began receiving public assistance.

 In February 1986, at the age of thirty-six, Suzuki committed suicide by hanging herself at home, orphaning her nine-year-old daughter.

 Suzuki's tumultuous marriage to Abe was the subject of Endless Waltz, a 1992 novel by Mayumi Inaba, which prompted Suzuki's daughter to sue Inaba for invasion of privacy.
 Despite this, in 1995 the novel was adapted for film by Kōji Wakamatsu, an exponent of the pink film genre who had earlier directed Suzuki in his 1970 film Violence Without a Cause.

 Japanese photographer Nobuyoshi Araki took portraits of Suzuki throughout her career.
 These photographs were compiled after her death in a collection titled Izumi,this bad girl.
 (Note: Published in Japanese in Japan, the book's cover displays the English words "Izumi,this bad girl." using no space after the comma and a period after "girl.")
 (Note: The title is an allusion to "This Bad Girl" (ジス・バッド・ガール, Jisu baddo gāl), a chapter in Suzuki's novel Set My Heart on Fire, most of the chapters of which take their names from song titles.
 The chapter in question is a reference to the 1968 song "This Bad Girl" by Group Sounds band The Golden Cups.)
 Araki's portraits of Suzuki have also been used on covers of Japanese reissues of her works as well as on foreign translations of her stories.